 Early History of the McClanaghan family

-Another 305 words (22 lines of text) covering the year 1249 is included under the topic Early McClanaghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McClanaghan research.
+Another 85 words (6 lines of text) covering the year 1249 is included under the topic Early McClanaghan History in all our PDF Extended History products and printed products wherever possible.

 McClanaghan Spelling Variations